Allisonwonderlax13/https-github.com-obsproject-obs-studio./Laptop-Troubleshooting.md

 ***

+If you have OBS Version 27 or newer and Windows 10 v1903 or newer, here is a [quick setup guide video](https://www.youtube.com/watch?v=Z77oCZ3lojE) which goes over how to set up Display Capture with the new method, should you have problems with it.
+If your display capture still doesn't work after following that, seek support in the OBS discord or forums.

+If you have an older version of OBS or Windows 10 1809 or older, continue on to the appropriate section of the guide.

+***

 **Windows 10:** latest Windows 10 builds overwrite the selection you make in the NVIDIA Control Panel.
 The setting is now accessible in the main Settings app (cog icon in the start menu) > System > Display > Graphics settings (small link at the bottom) > Browse.

 ***